wikimedia/mediawiki-vendor/data-values/geo/README.md

 * Fixed `GlobeCoordinateValue::newFromArray` and `LatLongValue::newFromArray` not accepting mixed
   values.
 * Deprecated `GlobeCoordinateValue::newFromArray` and `LatLongValue::newFromArray`.
-* Updated minimum required PHP version from 5.3 to 5.5.9.
+* Updated the minimum required PHP version from 5.3 to 5.5.9.

 ### 2.0.0 (2017-05-09)

-* `GlobeCoordinateValue` does not accept empty strings as globes any more.
+* `GlobeCoordinateValue` no longer accepts empty strings as globes.
-* `GlobeCoordinateValue` does not accept precisions outside the [-360..+360] interval any more.
+* `GlobeCoordinateValue` no longer accept precisions outside the [-360..+360] interval.
 * Changed hash calculation of `GlobeCoordinateValue` in an incompatible way.
 * Renamed `GeoCoordinateFormatter` to `LatLongFormatter`, leaving a deprecated alias.
 * Renamed `GeoCoordinateParser` to `LatLongParser`, leaving a deprecated alias.